4-4-080 PARKING, LOADING AND DRIVEWAY REGULATIONS:

 a.
 Detached and Two (2) Attached Dwellings: On the same lot with the building they are required to serve.
 (Ord.
 5520, 12-14-2009)

 b.
-Attached Dwellings Three (3) or More Units: May be on contiguous lot with the building they are required to serve; provided, the provisions of subsection E2 (Off-Site Parking) of this Section are complied with.
+Attached Dwellings Three (3) or More Units: May be on lots contiguous with the lot upon which the building they are required to serve is located if compliance with the provisions of subsection E2 (Off-Site Parking) of this Section is attained.
 (Ord.
 5355, 2-25-2008; Ord.
 5369, 4-14-2008)

 c.
-Boat Moorages: May have parking areas located not more than six hundred feet (600') from such moorage facility or closer than one hundred feet (100') to the shoreline (see subsection F10 of this Section).
+Boat Moorages: May have parking areas located not more than six hundred feet (600') from such moorage facility or closer than one hundred feet (100') to the shoreline (see subsection G of this Section).
 Accessible parking as required by the Washington State Barrier Free Standards can be allowed within one hundred feet (100') per subsection F8g of this Section.

 d.
-Other Uses: On the same lot with the principal use except when the conditions as mentioned in subsection E2 (Off-Site Parking) of this Section are complied with.
+Other Uses: On the same lot as the principal use except when compliance with the conditions in subsection E2 (Off-Site Parking) of this Section is attained.
 (Amd.
 Ord.
-4790, 9-13-1999)
+4790, 9-13-1999; Ord.
+5729, 10-20-2014)

 2. Off-Site Parking: